hissssst/pathex/README.md

 Speed or composability?
 Choose both!

+## Elixir 1.17 warning

+It turns out that Elixir 1.17 release has 3 bugs which block reliable usage of Pathex library, one of which is critical.
+So please, do not use Elixir 1.17 with the Pathex library.
+However, these issues are fixed in upcoming Elixir 1.18 release.

 ### What is Pathex?

 Pathex is a library for performing fast actions with nested data structures in Elixir.